Building Catspense - From Idea to Architecture

 - @catspense/plugin-template - Boilerplate for new parsers

-I'm starting with these two because they're the banks I actually use daily.
-Once the system is proven with real data I have access to, I can open source it and let the community add parsers for banks worldwide - including international services like Wise.
+I'm starting with these two because they're the banks I actually use.
+Once the system works with real data, I'll open source it and let others add parsers for their own banks.

 Repository Structure